 Depending on your budget, new or used road bikes can cost anywhere from $500 to $15,000.
 The factors that determine the price range include frame materials (carbon vs. aluminum vs steel), groupsets (mechanical vs. electronic shifting), components’ quality, and the brand.

-More reading : The Leading Road Bike Brands to Consider
+More reading : The Best Road Bike Brands

 Choose the right bike size